 As you can see, migration from a single-tenant to a multi-tenant app is possible, but there are several things to keep in mind:

-- You may need a skilled engineering team experienced in multi-tenancy, and you need to be sure they’re not going to break the existing application.
+• You may need a skilled engineering team experienced in multi-tenancy, but you need to be sure they won’t break the existing application.

 Meanwhile, if you build a multi-tenant app from scratch, it eliminates future scalability issues; you won’t need to rewrite the entire web app architecture and migrate somewhere else.